lennihein/cpu-emulator/doc/04_backend.md

 Resolving the register operands this way ensures that data dependencies between instructions that use the same registers are adhered to.
 To increase performance, real life CPUs practice register renaming in order to further eliminate data dependency hazards [@gruss-habil, p.
 226].
-Modern CPUs rename registers by assigning ISA level registers to different µ-architectural registers [@SCA].
+Modern CPUs rename registers by assigning ISA level registers to different microarchitectural registers [@SCA].
-Since, as described in  [@sec:ISA], we do not differentiate between the ISA and µ-architectural level, and aim to keep our emulator easy to comprehend, we do not implement register renaming.
+Since, as described in  [@sec:ISA], we do not differentiate between the ISA and microarchitectural level, and aim to keep our emulator easy to comprehend, we do not implement register renaming.

 Once the slot with the new instruction is placed into the Reservation Station, if the instruction will produce a result for a target register, the `SlotID` of the instruction is put into this target register.
 This ensures, that when the next instruction is issued, the register state again represents the expected register state if the instructions where executed in-order.